ippontech/blog-usa/posts/coalesce2022-a-recap.md

 >
 > Solution: Make the metadata context available to tools used on a daily basis.
 Integrate your metadata into your IDE so you can see recent queries run on a table, whether a table is popular, who owns it, are there issues with the table, what a metric means, the column description and many other things.

-5. Optimize data stack spending?
+5. Optimize data stack spending
 > Problem: How can you identify the following:
 > - Which queries are taking too long to run?
 > - Which tables can we deprecate?